viktorbeneitest/concrete-sample-ios-app-v2/README.md

-concrete-sample-ios-app-v2
+bitrise-sample-ios-app-v2
 ==========================

-V2 of Concrete Sample iOS app - smaller, faster
+V2 of Bitrise Sample iOS app - smaller, faster, and it's project configuration settings is non regular (for testing - for more see the *Notes* section)

 ## Notes: